PN-Tester/AbortCommand/README.md

 # AbortCommand
-This simple program adds a context-menu option for beacon's in CobaltStrike.
+This simple program adds a context-menu option for beacons in CobaltStrike.
 The option "Abort Command" will clear the selected beacon's command queue.
 This is equivalent to using the ```clear``` command from the beacon terminal.

 # Usage